ankohanse/hass-studer-xcom/README.md

 ![controller_detail](documentation/integration_options.png)

+# Entity writes to device

+When the value of a Studer param is changed via this integration (via a Number, Select or Switch entity), these are written via Xcom to the affected device.
+Changes are stored in the device's RAM memory, not in its flash memory as you can only write to flash a limited number of time over its lifetime.

+However, reading back the value from the entity will be from flash (querying RAM gives unreliable responses).
+As a result, the change to the entity value is not visible.
+You can only tell from the behavior of the PV system that the Studer param was indeed changed.
+After a restart/reboot of the PV system the system will revert to the value from Flash.
+So you may want to periodically repeat the write of changed param values via an automation.

+**IMPORTANT**:

+I will not take responsibility for damage to your PV system resulting from you choosing to change Studer params you are not supposed to change.
+Or setting a combination of param values that cause an invalid status.
+Be very carefull in changing params marked as having level Expert, Installer or even Qualified Service Person.
+If you do not know what the effect of a Studer param change is, then do not change it.

 # Troubleshooting

 Please set your logging for the this custom component to debug during initial setup phase.
 If everything works well, you are safe to remove the debug logging.

 ```yaml